-So that’s a mouthful but luckily it’s easier used than pronounced.
+So that’s a mouthful, but luckily it’s easier using than pronounced.
 Just whack it on when you feel your skin needs a bit of Antioxidant protection or extra rejuvenation.
 Naturally high in Vitamins A, C & E – pop it on sun-damaged skin or to provide a ‘protective shield’ from polluted, urban environments.

 Tip: you can switch/alternate between both serums!